chickenlegking/scripts/README.md

 # scripts
-//simple scripts for personal use
+simple scripts for personal use